gkaguirrelab/LiveTrackVideoRecorder/README.md

 # Software Requirements
 -ffmpeg 4.1.1

 -python 3

--IP Camera Viewer - for viewing the feed with a different A/D converter -pyautogui package https://pypi.org/project/PyAutoGUI/  -  can be installed with: pip install pyautogui
+-IP Camera Viewer - for viewing the feed with a different A/D

+-pyautogui package https://pypi.org/project/PyAutoGUI/  -  can be installed with: pip install pyautogui